 Aioli is made with just garlic and olive oil.
 Some cooks add salt to taste, but it isn’t essential to the process.
 Forget about adding just one or two cloves of garlic.
 Aioli IS garlic.
 Use two or three HEADS of local garlic.

 The olive oil in aioli is very important.
 Please use the best quality of extra virgin olive oil that you can.
-(I buy my olive oil for this directly from the growers in Israel, Galilee Green Extra Virgin Olive Oil.
-We buy it by subscription so we never run out.
-They don’t pay me to tell you about it. ) If the olive oil is flavorless or extra bitter, it won’t have the mellow depth that true aioli has.
-Galilee Green EVOO is made from a blend of olive varities chosen for their sweet, fruity flavor and very little bitterness.
-If you value quality EVOO for it’s therapeutic health benefits as well as its flavor you owe it to yourself to try Galilee Green extra virgin olive oil.
+If the olive oil is flavorless or extra bitter, it won’t have the mellow depth that true aioli has.
+I get my olive oil direct from the Galilee region of Israel.
+Its made from a blend of olive varieties chosen for their sweet, fruity flavor and very little bitterness.

 What is aioli supposed to look like?